11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 From the main plaza in the town center, you can inquire about this tour by quod that will take you through a dirt road along the Insta-famous pink lagoon.

-There you can even enter a protected area with a local guide that will take you around and explain the local territory.
+There, you can even enter a protected area with a local guide who will take you around and explain the local territory.

-However, as my friend Cathy from ElCuyo.net explained, you would pay only 50 MXN (2USD) and you will support the locals that wouldn’t have any form of income otherwise.
+However, as my friend Cathy from ElCuyo.net explained, you would pay only 50 MXN (2USD) and you would support the locals who wouldn’t have any form of income otherwise.

 So that would be 2 USD well spent.